Retrograde Ejaculation: Everything You Need to Know

 When a man has an orgasm, semen typically travels forward through the urethra and is expelled from the body through the contraction of the penis muscles.

-This forward motion of the sperm happens because the sphincter separating the bladder from the urethra closes, preventing semen from traveling backward.
+In a typical orgasm, sperm moves forward because the sphincter that separates the bladder from the urethra closes and prevents semen from traveling backward.

 Symptoms of Retrograde Ejaculation